magaerttner/mbqd-website/content/authors/template/_index.md

 - Quantum Simulation

 # Organizational groups that you belong to (for People widget)
+# Uncomment the two lines below
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-#- Alumni # change Researchers to Alumni if the person left the group
+## - Alumni # change Researchers to Alumni if the person left the group

 social:
 - icon: envelope